keboola/connection-docs/use-cases/ecommerce/ecommerce.md

 Finally, the destination must be authorized as well.

-> Please, read carefully the instructions within this step.
-If you encounter any difficulties, go to the section [Authorizing Destinations](/use-cases/ecommerce/authorizing-destinations/) below.
+*Note: Please, read carefully the instructions within this step.
+If you encounter any difficulties, go to the section [Authorizing Destinations](/use-cases/ecommerce/authorizing-destinations/) below.*

 {: .image-popup}
 ![Shopify Analytics to Keboola Provided Snowflake Database](/use-cases/ecommerce/shopify-to-keboola-snowflake.png)